photoprism/photoprism-docs/docs/user-guide/backups/index.md

 How to create SQL dumps from SQLite is shown in our [advanced backup guide](../../getting-started/advanced/backups.md).

 !!! tldr ""
-    Note that our guides now use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose`.
+    Note that our examples use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.

 ## Important Folders